Somroti/S6arch-It/README.md

 - The old version is a mess, very buggy and broken due to the servers I used.

 # What's the new version?
-The new version will be coded with Python and the library PyGame, and the goal is to make a working online game.
+The new version will be coded with Python and the library PyGame-CE, and the goal is to make a working online game.

 # What changes between the old and the new version?
 The code will be a lot cleaner, less buggy a lot of changes client side, like everything is stored on the server instead of the client, a matchamking to find players,